paths-erc/docs/handbook/manuscripts.md

 - DB id: `marginlow`

 #### OUTER MARGIN
-- Margin on the opposite side of the binding.
+- Dimensions (in mm) of the margin on the opposite side of the gutter.
 - DB id: `marginout`

 #### INNER MARGIN
-- Margin along the binding.
+- Dimensions (in mm) of the margin along the gutter.
 - DB id: `marginin`

 #### LEFT MARGIN